run-ai/docs/docs/developer/cluster-api/reference/training.md

    largeShm	<Object>
      Specifies a large /dev/shm device to mount into a container running the created workload.
-An shm is a shared file system mounted on RAM.
+SHM is a shared file system mounted on RAM.

    memory	<Object>
      Specifies the amount of CPU memory to allocate for this workload (1G, 20M,